 Purpose

 The primary purpose of the money measurement concept is to provide a clear and consistent framework for recording and analyzing business transactions.
 By assigning a monetary value to activities, it allows for easy comparison and aggregation of financial data.
+This principle ensures that financial information remains objective and comparable across entities and periods, forming the backbone of reliable accounting systems.

 2. Key Principles of the Money Measurement Concept